Because of a Flower

 Because of a Flower (Dahil sa Isang Bulaklak) is a 1967 Philippine drama film directed by Luis Nepomuceno.
 The film was selected as the Philippine entry for the Best Foreign Language Film at the 40th Academy Awards, but was not accepted as a nominee.
 It was the first Filipino film to be shot in color by De Luxe.
+The film won two awards at the 1967 Asian Film Festival: Best Actress (Charito Solis) and Outstanding Child Actress (Jenina Bas).